junjason/dynsoa-adaptive-runtime/README.md

                        const KernelCtx* user_ctx);
 ```

-Note: the exact names and struct members may differ slightly in your version; use this as conceptual guidance and match it to dynsoa/dynsoa.h in your repo.
+Note: the exact names and struct members may differ slightly in your version;

 ## 🔁 Minimal Frame Loop Example